OpenRefine/openrefine.org/documentation.md

 # OpenRefine Custom Search Engine

-Currently OpenRefine documentation is scatter across multiple platforms (current wiki, help embedded in the interface, discussion list and a myriad of tutorials and blog articles) making hard to find the right information when one need it.
-This custom Google Search Engine is here to help you to find the piece of information you're looking for among a curated list of resources.
+This custom Google Search Engine will help you to find information about OpenRefine across multiple sites using a curated list of resources that we put together.

 # Documentation
 You can find out more on OpenRefine by reading the: